DimitrisAlivas/StarQE/README.md

 ```
 Query Embedding on Hyper-Relational Knowledge Graphs.
 Dimitrios Alivanistos and Max Berrendorf and Michael Cochez and Mikhail Galkin
+International Conference on Learning Representations, 2022
 ```

 If you encounter any problems, or have suggestions on how to improve this code, open an issue.

 **Abstract:**
-Multi-hop logical reasoning is an established problem in the field of representation learning on knowledge graphs (KGs).
+> Multi-hop logical reasoning is an established problem in the field of representation learning on knowledge graphs (KGs).
 It subsumes both one-hop link prediction as well as other more complex types of logical queries.
 Existing algorithms operate only on classical, triple-based graphs, whereas modern KGs often employ a hyper-relational modeling paradigm.
 In this paradigm, typed edges may have several key-value pairs known as qualifiers that provide fine-grained context for facts.